stormedx/butrin-vscode/README.md

   <img alt="butrin-demo" width="80%" src="https://github.com/stormedx/butrin-theme/blob/main/media/vscodetheme.png?raw=true">
 </p>

-## additional note
+## Additional notes
 Inconsistencies can happen!
-If you notice any issues, please report it over to [issues](https://github.com/stormedx//issues)
+If you notice any issues, please report it over to [issues](https://github.com/stormedx/butrin-theme/issues)

+If you like this theme, consider checking out my terminal color scheme for it [here!](https://github.com/stormedx/butrin-terminal/)